A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Introduction

 \section{Introduction}

 Electron attachment to atoms and molecules is a fundamental process in physics, chemistry, and biology, with relevance to phenomena ranging from electron transfer in photosynthesis~\cite{pshenichnyukInterconnectionsDissociativeElectron2018,rubinElectronTransportBiological1984} to radiation-induced damage in nucleic acids~\cite{narayanansjSecondaryElectronAttachmentInduced2023}.
-Accurate simulation of electron attachment–induced phenomena is crucial for understanding these processes holistically.
+Accurate simulation of electron-attachment-induced phenomena is crucial for a comprehensive understanding of these processes.
 The theoretical methods available for the simulation of electron affinity can be broadly classified into two distinct categories.
-The first category of methods consists of the so-called $\Delta$ based methods, where the electron affinity is defined as the difference between the total electronic energies of the anionic and neutral systems, both calculated at an identical level of theory.
-The second class of methods comprises direct energy-difference approaches, which determine the electron affinity as the transition energy between the neutral and anionic The latter methods are particularly advantageous, as they require only a single calculation, grant access to transition probabilities, and circumvent the numerical instabilities often encountered in $\Delta$-based approaches.~\cite{vooraTheoreticalApproachesTreating2017} Among the various direct energy difference-based methods available, the equation of motion coupled cluster (EOM-CC) approach is most popular due to its ssystematically improvable hierarchy.~\cite{roweEquationsofMotionMethodExtended1968,nooijenEquationMotionCoupled1995,nooijenCoupledClusterApproach1992,stantonEquationMotionCoupledcluster1993,krylovEquationofMotionCoupledClusterMethods2008}.
-The EOM-CC method for the electron affinity problem is generally used in singles and doubles approximation (EA-EOM-CCSD)~\cite{nooijenEquationMotionCoupled1995}.
-It has a formal scaling of $\mathscr{O}(\mathscr{N}^6)$ and storage requirement which scales as $\mathscr{O}(\mathscr{N}^4)$, where $N$ is the number of basis functions.
-The non-Hermitian form of the coupled-cluster similarity-transformed Hamiltonian makes property computations in the EOM-CCSD method roughly twice as costly as energy calculations.~\cite{stantonEquationMotionCoupledcluster1993}
+The first category of methods consists of the so-called $\Delta$-based methods, in which the electron affinity is defined as the difference between the total electronic energies of the anionic and neutral systems, both calculated at the same level of theory.
+The second class of methods comprises direct energy-difference approaches, which determine the electron affinity as the transition energy between the neutral and anionic systems.
+The latter methods are particularly advantageous, as they require only a single calculation, provide access to transition probabilities, and circumvent the numerical instabilities often encountered in $\Delta$-based approaches.~\cite{vooraTheoreticalApproachesTreating2017} Among the various direct energy difference-based methods available, the equation of motion coupled cluster (EOM-CC) approach is particularly popular due to its systematically improvable hierarchy~\cite{roweEquationsofMotionMethodExtended1968,nooijenEquationMotionCoupled1995,nooijenCoupledClusterApproach1992,stantonEquationMotionCoupledcluster1993,krylovEquationofMotionCoupledClusterMethods2008}.
+The EOM-CC method for the electron affinity problem is generally used in the singles and doubles approximation (EA-EOM-CCSD)~\cite{nooijenEquationMotionCoupled1995}.
+It has a formal scaling of $\mathscr{O}(\mathscr{N}^6)$ and storage requirements that scales as $\mathscr{O}(\mathscr{N}^4)$, where $\mathscr{N}$ is the number of basis functions.
+The non-Hermitian form of the coupled-cluster similarity-transformed Hamiltonian makes property calculations in the EOM-CCSD method roughly twice as costly as the corresponding energy calculation. ~\cite{stantonEquationMotionCoupledcluster1993}